CodeAndCake/HG2TWL/README.md

 ![](assets/beesness-promo.jpg)

-While the game mechanics are (still) clunky and the rules a little foggy, my preliminary tests with primary school children indicate that it can be an effective way to introduce tough questions like *How does our economy work?* and *What can we do to avoid running our of flowers?*
+While the game mechanics are (still) clunky and the rules a little foggy, my preliminary tests with primary school children indicate that it can be an effective way to introduce tough questions like *How does our economy work?* and *What can we do to avoid running out of flowers?*

 ![](assets/beesness-playtesting.jpg)